-This is the fourth year I’ve prepared a wish list for fly fisher’s.
+This is the fifth year I’ve prepared a holiday wish list for fly fishers.
 If you read prior year’s lists, there are several items remaining, because I really believe these are great gifts!
-I hope you find something useful on the 2019 Fly Fisher’s Christmas list.
+I hope you find something useful on the 2020 Fly Fisher’s Christmas list.

 Ideas under $50